cloudevents/spec/http-transport-binding.md

 The naming convention for the HTTP header mapping of attributes is:

-    * MUST be prefixed with "CE-"
+    * Each attribute name MUST be prefixed with "CE-"
     * Each attribute name's first character MUST be capitalized

 Examples: